chros73/rtorrent-ps-ch_setup/Favoring-Group-Of-Torrents.md

-# Favoring one group of torrents over the rest of them
+# Favoring one group of torrents over 2 other groups of them

 This is one of the most frequently asked questions regarding to the usage of `rTorrent`.
-It turned out that its realization is pretty simple: let's adjust upload rate dynamically for the rest and other attributes of them.
+It turned out that its realization is pretty simple: let's adjust upload rate dynamically for each group and other attributes of them.

 This feature is so powerful that it will change the way you used to work with `rTorrent`.